Art Vincent: Radio and concert work

 Throughout his career, Vincent served as master of ceremonies for jazz concerts in New Jersey and elsewhere.
-In 1972, he was instrumental in starting what became a long-running jazz performance series at the Monmouth County Library in New Jersey.
+In 1972, he helped in the formation of a long-running jazz performance series at the Monmouth County Library in New Jersey.
 Vincent proposed the idea, and worked with library management to plan the first jazz concerts held in a U.S. public library reading room.
 He served as MC for the initial three years of the series.
-Vincent also produced dozens of jazz concerts, at various venues, featuring performers such as Ruth Brown, Tal Farlow, Jimmy Heath, Etta Jones, Hank Jones, Wynton Marsalis, Ray Nance, Zoot Simms, Grady Tate, Teddy Wilson and other top players.
-(Vincent can be heard as MC on the final track of guitarist Eddie Hazell's 1976 album "Take Your Shoes Off, Baby.")
-In the mid 1970s, with friends and colleagues, he started the AOJ & Company, a non-profit organization devoted to the promotion of jazz through live concerts, lectures and member networking.
+Vincent also produced dozens of jazz concerts, at various venues, featuring performers such as Ruth Brown, Tal Farlow, Jimmy Heath, Etta Jones, Hank Jones, Wynton Marsalis, Ray Nance, Zoot Sims, Grady Tate, and Teddy Wilson.
+Vincent can also be heard as MC on the final track of guitarist Eddie Hazel's 1976 album "Take Your Shoes Off, Baby."
+In the mid-1970s, with friends and colleagues, he started the AOJ & Company, a non-profit organization devoted to the promotion of jazz through live concerts, lectures and member networking.

-In 1979 the "Art of Jazz" show moved to NPR affiliate WBGO.
+In 1979, the "Art of Jazz" show moved to NPR affiliate WBGO.
 That same year, Vincent was heard on NPR hosting the EBU's French Jazz Festival (and again in 1981).
 In 1980, Vincent co-hosted the "Kool Jazz Festival" on NPR, live from Gracie Mansion in New York City.
-For the 1980-81 Golden Apple Awards, NYC Jazz Magazine readers nominated Vincent as the best DJ in the local jazz community.
+For the 1980-1981 Golden Apple Awards, NYC Jazz Magazine readers nominated Vincent as the best DJ in the local jazz community.
 Vincent left WBGO in 1981, but continued to be active in the New York area jazz scene.
-In the mid-1980s he was heard on WBJB.
+In the mid-1980s, he was heard on WBJB.

 In the late 1980s, Vincent recorded a series of jazz musician interviews for Florida-based "Backstage America," a nationally syndicated program of arts-related news and commentary.
 Vincent's 15 minute "Jazzcast" segments were heard on radio stations in 17 states.
-He interviewed over 75 musicians for this series, including Toshiko Akiyoshi, Betty Carter, Buck Clayton, Panama Francis, Chico Hamilton, Milt Hinton, Clifford Jordan, Branford Marsalis, David "Fathead" Newman, and Sun Ra, to name a few.
+He interviewed over 75 musicians for this series, including Toshiko Akiyoshi, Betty Carter, Buck Clayton, Panama Francis, Chico Hamilton, Milt Hinton, Clifford Jordan, Branford Marsalis, David "Fathead" Newman, and Sun Ra.